 The Germans hatred for the American soldier was intense.
 The Jerry blamed the Yanks for the bombing of their cities.
-They they withdrew under cover of two smoke grenades to the Company defense would point to the skies and ask "Vy did you come ofer".
-The only nourishment the strengthing the flanks there. prisoners had were the packages they received through the Red Cross.
-And then Here a small number of men with a hurriedly acquired machine gun held off the persistent enemy until mortar fire could be directed in there were cases of malnutrition.
+They would point to the skies and ask "Vy did you come ofer".
+The only nourishment the prisoners had were the packages they received through the Red Cross.
+And then there were cases of malnutrition.
 Hundreds of men died in the camps.
-Many more dropped by the wayside during the forced march to drive them back.
-On the right flank of the Company, defending a vital crossroad firebreak, the First Platoon was stubbornly holding One incident was reported where two Yanks fell out sick from dysentery.
+Many more dropped by the wayside during the forced march One incident was reported where two Yanks fell out sick from dysentery.
 They were shot by their guards.
 One man pulled up his trouser leg and pointed to his thigh.
 I weighed 193 pounds.
-I doubt if would tip the scales at 110 now. against 30 Germans who were infiltrat-ing with heavy rifle and machine gun
+I doubt if would tip the scales at 110 now.